jtenhet/gutsense-legal/terms.md

 ## 3. Your account

 You are responsible for keeping your password safe and for everything that happens under your account.
-Notify us at **[CONTACT EMAIL]** if you suspect your account has been accessed without your permission.
+Notify us at **info@tenhetapp.com** if you suspect your account has been accessed without your permission.

 ## 4. Your content